jhmcstanton/jhmcstanton.github.io/posts/blog/2021-07-12-professional-education.markdown

 ---
-title: "Luke Warm Take #8: Professional Education"
+title: "Lukewarm Take #8: Professional Education"
 ---

 This is becoming more and more common amongst other software engineers but I